5 killed, 50 injured in anti-UN protests in Congo's east | Law-Order

 “The government has instructed the security forces to take all measures to ensure a return to calm and the normal resumption of activities in Goma,'' he said.
 He also reiterated that steps are already being taken for the peacekeeping forces to be withdrawn.

-In June 2021 and June 2022, the peacekeeping mission known by its French acronym MONUSCO closed its office in Congo's Kasai Central and Tanganyika regions.
+In June 2021 and June 2022, the peacekeeping mission closed its office in Congo's Kasai Central and Tanganyika regions.
 The mission has more than 16,000 uniformed personnel in Congo, according to the U.N.
 The protests are taking place as fighting has escalated between Congolese troops and the M23 rebels, forcing nearly 200,000 people to flee their homes.
-The M23 forces have shown increased firepower and defense capabilities, according to a report by Human Rights Watch.
+The M23 forces have shown increased firepower and defence capabilities, according to a report by Human Rights Watch.

-Congo's east is home to myriad rebel groups and the region's security has worsened despite a year of emergency operations by a joint force of the armies of Congo and Uganda.
-Civilians in the east have also had to deal with violence from jihadi rebels linked to the Islamic State group.
+MONUSCO's acting head Khassim Diagne and UN spokesman Haq condemned the killings of UN personnel.
+Haq said UN peacekeeping chief Jean Pierre Lacroix, who is currently in Mali, will be traveling to Congo “at his earliest opportunity.''
+Diagne described the violence against the UN as “absolutely unacceptable'' and “counterproductive'' given MONUSCO's mission to protect civilians, deter armed groups and build the capacity of state institutions and services.

+Haq responded to a question asking whether the U.N.'s effort had been a failure because armed groups still roam the country saying “our presence has provided protection but it has not solved the problem'' which involves the region and armed groups vying for control of mineral and resource-rich regions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)